 Canstar Blue sought out the opinions of hundreds of Aussie consumers to find out exactly what they think of their electric blankets based on a number of factors.
 In our inaugural electric blanket ratings, Sunbeam has heated up the competition, with five stars for its performance & reliability, ease of use, additional features, ease of care and overall customer satisfaction.
 It was also a respectable four stars on value for money.

-The four brands compared in our 2018 review of electric blankets have been rated in the following order for overall customer satisfaction:
+The four brands compared in our latest review of electric blankets were rated in the following order for overall customer satisfaction:

 Breville and Kmart had to settle for four stars for overall satisfaction, while Target received three stars.
 Sunbeam was the standout performer in most areas, but Kmart was the only brand to record five stars on value for money.